Mortichar/semi-modify-game-speed/README.md

-## This is Scripting Engine for Melvor Idle v0.2.3.1.
+## This is Scripting Engine for Melvor Idle v0.3.
 Firefox Release Version: [![Mozilla Firefox](https://img.shields.io/amo/v/scripting-engine-melvor-idle?label=Scripting%20Engine%20for%20Melvor%20Idle%3A%20Firefox%20Add-on&logo=Mozilla%20Firefox)](https://addons.mozilla.org/en-US/firefox/addon/scripting-engine-melvor-idle/)

+To install in chrome,  please look further below in the '0.3' section.
 ### It's a Firefox and Chrome browser extension for the fun idle web game Melvor Idle.
 This add-on/extension helps you automate certain aspects of the game, and adds certain useful features, combining many scripts into one.
 Toggle each one on and off individually from inside the game.
 * Auto Replant and Percent Accuracy by Arcanus